LTLA/gesel-manuscript/paper.md

 Clicking on a row corresponding to a particular gene set shows the identities of its genes, with highlights applied to those in the user-supplied list.
 In addition, the parameters of each search are captured by query strings, allowing users to easily save and share searches by copying the URL from the browser's address bar.

-Of particular interest is the ability to customize how `gesel` obtains assets from the static file server.
+One particularly useful feature of `gesel` is the ability to customize how it fetches assets from the static file server.
-For this application, we override `gesel`'s default download function to instruct the browser to cache the responses on disk.
+For our demonstration application, we override `gesel`'s default download function to instruct the browser to cache the responses on disk.
 This means that the user can avoid re-downloading the database files upon subsequent visits to the application.
 On a more technical note, we perform the download via a proxy to provide the correct cross-origin resource sharing (CORS) headers;
 this is only necessary as GitHub does not provide public CORS access to all of its resources, and can be omitted for servers that are more appropriately configured.

-It is worth remembering that this particular website is just a demonstration of `gesel`'s capabilities.
-As `gesel` is a [`npm` package](https://npmjs.com/package/gesel), it can be easily incorporated into new or existing web applications by following the standard `npm` installation process.
+As `gesel` is a `npm` package, it can be easily incorporated into applications such as our demonstration site by following the standard `npm` installation process.
-Each application is given the freedom to decide how it wants to conduct the gene set search.
+Each application is free to decide how it wants to conduct the gene set search.
-For example, some of our internal applications accept a user-supplied gene list but do not support free-text queries, while others are only interested in finding the sets containing a single gene of interest.
+The demonstration site uses almost all of `gesel`'s functionality, but this need not be the case - for example, some of our internal applications accept a user-supplied gene list but do not support free-text queries, while others are only interested in finding the sets containing a single gene of interest.
-This decision then determines whether an application should use the full client-side or on-demand request modes.
+This decision also determines whether an application should use the full client-side or on-demand request modes.

 # Further comments